arvidsson/tetris/README.md

 tetris
 ======

-Simple tetris clone written in C using Allegro 5.
+Minimalistic tetris clone written in C using Allegro 5.